LukasFuchs/FDCSGm/AdvectionProblem/README.md

 $\frac{T_{i,j}^{n+1} - T_{i,j}^{n+1}}{2\Delta t}=-v_{x;i,j}\frac{T_{i,j+1}^{n} - T_{i,j-1}^{n}}{2\Delta x}-v_{z;i,j}\frac{T_{i+1,j}^{n} - T_{i-1,j}^{n}}{2\Delta z}$

 ### The semi-lagragian scheme
 &emsp;This method is related to the tracer-based advection by solving *ODEs*, where it assumes that *imaginary tracers* are located at certain positions and land directly at the finite difference grid nodes after advection within one time step.
-Thus, one needs to calculate the *origin points* for each grid node back in time (e.g., one Euler time step) with a given velocity field (using an *iterative mid-point scheme*, i.e. one uses the velocity at a point half a time step backward in time) and then interpolate the property from the regular grid points to the determined *origin points*.
+Thus, one needs to calculate the *origin points* for each grid node back in time (e.g., one Euler time step) with a given velocity field (e.g., using an *iterative mid-point scheme*, i.e. one uses the velocity at a point half a time step backward in time) and then interpolate the property from the regular grid points to the determined *origin points*.
 This scheme assumes that no heat-sources were active during the advection.
 The method does not have any numerical diffusion but shows inaccuracies due to the interpolation method.<br>

 ### Passive tracers